sigp/consensus-specs/specs/core/0_beacon-chain.md

     amount = deposit.data.amount
     validator_pubkeys = [v.pubkey for v in state.validators]
     if pubkey not in validator_pubkeys:
-        # Verify the deposit signature (proof of possession) for new validators.
+        # Verify the proof of possession for new validators.
         # Note: The deposit contract does not check signatures.
-        if not bls_verify_pop(pubkey, deposit.data.signature):
+        if not bls_verify_pop(pubkey, deposit.data.proof_of_possession):
             return

         # Add validator and balance entries